pen-lang/pen/doc/docs/references/language/syntax.md

 ]
 ```

-Multiple lists in a `for` clause iterate multiple lists at once.
+Multiple lists in a `for` clause iterate them at once.

 ```pen
 [number f(y()) for x, y in xs, ys]